 Discord is a widely known chat room for users.
-While it started out generally for gamers, it has since spread to various other audiences.
+While it generally started for gamers, it has since spread to various other audiences.
 It’s used by school clubs, teams, organizations, or anyone working with a large group of people.
 And while working with others can be rewarding, you should not be forced to condone inappropriate or rule-breaking behavior.
-This is why the methods below will show you how to report and “kick” someone on Discord.
+It is why the methods below will show you how to report and “kick” someone on Discord.

 Why should I report someone?

 When you report someone on Discord, their profile will be investigated by Discord, and they could potentially be penalized for it or removed.
 Note that you could also face some issues if you make a false report, which is why you should think thoroughly and make your decisions wisely.
 Here is a list of valid reasons you can report someone:

 - They are sending viruses or other malware to the chats

 - They are hiding their identity and have requested several friend requests when it’s clear you are not interested

 - They are spamming the chat